 Let Kids Help Around the House, Too

 Kids can learn about important functions around the house, as well.
 Show them how smoke alarm batteries are checked.
-Teach them about the recycling bin, and how it's different than garbage.
-Say you're traveling on a Luxury Alaska Cruise, be sure to have the garden taken care of before you depart on the cruise ship.
+Teach them about the recycling bin, and how it's different than garbage. .
 Buy simple safe garden decor like wind chimes, and let the kids take ownership.
 From cleaning gutters to small chores around the house, keeping your kids involved will pay long term dividends!
 Some Educational Resources for Gardening with Kids

 Thanks for visiting Gardening With Kids!

 Click for a site map of the pages of Gardening-with-kids.com